DDMAL/linkedmusic-website/references.md

 Moscati, Marta, Emilia Parada-Cabaleiro, Yashar Deldjoo, Eva Zangerle, and Markus Schedl.
 2022.
 “Music4All-Onion — A Large-Scale Multi-Faceted Content-Centric Music Recommendation Dataset.”
 In *Proceedings of 31st ACM International Conference on Information and Knowledge Management*, 7.
 Atlanta, GA, USA: ACM.

+Mountantonakis, Michalis, and Yannis Tzitzikas.
+2022.
+“How Your Cultural Dataset Is Connected to the Rest Linked Open Data?”
+In *TMM_CH 2021: Trandisciplinary Multispectral Modelling and Cooperation for the Preservation of Cultural HeritageTrandisciplinary Multispectral Modelling and Cooperation for the Preservation of Cultural Heritage*, 136–48.
+Communications in Computer and Information Science.
+Athens, Greece: Springer International Publishing. https://doi.org/10.1007/978-3-031-20253-7_12.

 Musen, Mark A. 2015.
 “The Protégé Project: A Look Back and a Look Forward.” *AI Matters* 1 (4):4–12. https://doi.org/10.1145/2757001.2757003.

 Nurmikko-Fuller, Terhi, Alan Dix, David M. Weigl, and Kevin R. Page.
 2016.
 “In Collaboration with In Concert: Reflecting a Digital Library as Linked Data for Performance Ephemera.”
 In *Proceedings of the 3rd International Workshop on Digital Libraries for Musicology*, 17–24.
 New York, NY, USA: ACM. https://doi.org/10.1145/2970044.2970049.